 Most devotional books have 365 lessons…but kids can grow tired of a book long before they get to the last devotional.

 I have had the best success with using a variety of books – they don’t know which one I’m going to grab!

 Please share your favorite Bible resource that you use in your homeschool – I’d love to check it out too!

 Just drop a comment down below!

 Want to save all this information for later?
 No problem.
-Just pin this to your favorite painters board and share with your friends and followers!
+Just pin this to your favorite Pinterest board and share it with your homeschooling friends and followers!